sgjava/c3l/README.md

 ASCII character set (CP/M default) there is only one simple change to make.
 Of course, there are CIA and SID functions to round things out.

+This started out as a pure C library, but Z80 assembler is creeping in where things are too slow like VIC color memory (it's accessed through Z80 IN/OUT).
+Parity between VIC and VDC is coming together as I go through the demos and remove chip specific code.
+This will allow you to write programs that can use either chip without changing code.
+It seems simple on the surface, but when you take text and bitmap modes into account it becomes more complex.

 ## Running demos
 If you have VICE already setup you can run the demo applications using the [disk images](https://github.com/sgjava/c3l/tree/master/disks).
 * `x128 -80col`